Internal migration: Secondary migration

 A subtype of internal migration is the migration of immigrant groups –often called secondary or onward migration.
 Secondary migration is also used to refer to the migration of immigrants within the European Union.

 In the United States, the Office of Refugee Resettlement, a program of the U.S. Department of Health and Human Services's Administration for Children and Families, is tasked with managing the secondary migration of resettled refugees.
 However, there is little information on secondary migration and associated programmatic structural changes.
 Secondary migration has been hypothesised as one of the driving forces behind the distribution of resettled refugees in the United States.

 Methods for analysing internal migration

 Various methodologies are proposed and used in the literature to analyse internal migration.
 Ravenstein used extensive cartographies to detail migration patterns.
 Slater employed networks to model migration.
-Goldade et al. employed geographical bounds and political afliation of communities, in addition to utilizing network structures.
+Goldade et al. employed geographical bounds and political affiliation of communities, in addition to utilizing network structures.
 Gursoy and Badur proposed signed network analysis, ego network analysis, representation learning, temporal stability analysis, community detection, and network visualization methods tailored for internal migration data and made their software available.